graphql-python/graphql-core-legacy/docs/usage/parser.rst

 -------------------------------------------

 When executing GraphQL queries, the first step that happens under the hood is parsing the query.
-But GraphQL-core-next also exposes the parser for direct usage via the :func:`graphql.language.parse` function.
+But graphql-core also exposes the parser for direct usage via the :func:`graphql.language.parse` function.
 When you pass this function a GraphQL source code, it will be parsed and returned as a Document, i.e. an abstract syntax tree (AST) of :class:`graphql.language.Node` objects.